lukeinthecloud/turner-townsend-challenge/README.md

 - From a testing perspective under services you will notice `_sut` this is just a naming convention I have adopted from out team that stands for `system under test` and the preceding `_` is just to provide a level of visibility.
 Just like with all private methods in the classes.
 The `_` is not needed however from a style point of view creates a clear separation for the user consuming and using the API.

+- With regards to the pagination.
+Although I did not get to it I did clearly think out how I would of approached it:

+    - In the featured playlists component instead of returning all playlists I would of returned an array of 10 or so playlists, as an example if there were 20 playlists it would return an array with 2 items of 10 (this could be configurable by a user input).

+   - This would allow me to show a previous and next button with a count of 2.
+When the user clicks next or index 2 I would then be able to go get toe correct index from my returned results, loop over and render the data.